 STELARA® is not right for everyone.
 Only your doctor can decide if STELARA® is right for you.
 Individual results may vary.

 †Tumor necrosis factor blocker (anti-TNF agent).

-Watch How Karen Found Relief With The Help Of STELARA®
+Watch How Terrie Found Relief With The Help Of STELARA®

 Results may vary.
 STELARA® may not be right for everyone.
 Only your doctor can decide if STELARA® is right for you.